 Today, Trustee Barrios is the sole owner of Barrios & Associates (dba Communications LAB), a full service marketing and communications agency located in the City of Orange.
 Communications LAB works with a diverse array of clients serving their marketing, advertising, community outreach and strategic communications.
 Barrios’ success as a communicator and trusted strategist is built upon 24 years of professional experience working with education, transportation, tourism and infrastructure clients both public and private.
 Her professional resume also includes previous positions as western regional marketing director for Taylor Woodrow Homes, director of communications for HomeAid America, and communications director for the Richard Nixon Presidential Library and Birthplace in Yorba Linda.

-Born and raised in the City of Orange, Barrios continues to reside in the neighborhood where she grew up and is an active member of her local community.
+Born and raised in the City of Orange, Barrios continues to reside in the neighborhood where she grew up and is an active member of her local community where her involvement hasn't gone unnoticed as Assemblyman Steven S. Choi named Barrios as the 68th Assembly District’s Woman of the Year for 2018.
 A dedicated community volunteer, Barrios served as a parent member of the Legislative Coalition, as well as the Gifted and Talented Education (GATE) Community Advisory Committee in the Orange Unified School District.
 She has also served as a past president of the YWCA Central Orange County.
 As a board member with the YWCA, she championed the YWCA’s Beverly’s House program that provided housing and educational opportunities for emancipated foster youth.
 Barrios currently serves on the Board of Directors for the Orange Chamber of Commerce and the Community Foundation of Orange Board of Directors.

 Clerk Barrios can be reached by